 Really?
 Most companies are out of business in half the life span of a human.
 What does “secure” mean?
 What does as “long as I want it” mean?
 Do you really believe it is YOUR choice as to how long SOMEONE ELSE will give you money in exchange for working for them?

-This belief is naive, ambiguous and not validatable.
+This belief is naive.
 WHEN CHANGING and CREATING BELIEFS, STAY AWAY FROM THESE TRAIN WRECK BELIEFS.
 Here is another example.

 b) My retirement is certain.

-“Retirement” and “certain” are two ambiguous and non-validatable terms.
+“Retirement” and “certain” are two ambiguous terms.
 They mean nothing.
 Not much in life is certain.
 Retirement means you will cease working.
 Most people will never be able to afford to cease working and the financial security of their retirement is rarely certain.
 This belief can destroy a person’s life.
 Think ENRON.
 Look how many thousands of people simply lost their retirement paychecks.
 Had people NOT believed that their retirement was certain they would have prepared in advance for their retirement assuming that the company would not fulfill on their promise.
 But people treat companies like they treat God.
 They trust unconditionally that the money will be there.
-Same is true with governments.
-NEVER allow these kind of beliefs into your mind or anyone else’s.
-They are not validatable, they are ambiguous and provide little value for the individual.
+The same is true with governments.
+NEVER allow these kind of beliefs into your mind or anyone elses.
+They are not able to be validated.

-Find what is ambiguous or not validatable in each of these “beliefs” which really are simply erroneous assumptions that people live by.
+Find what is ambiguous or can’t be validated in each of these “beliefs” which really are simply erroneous assumptions that people live by.
 Ever see a house of cards fall down?

 - I have a pension.